 It is possible that you would match more than one patient needing a transplant but it would be rare that you are asked to donate again to a different patient.
 However, you may be asked to donate bone marrow twice to one patient if the first transplant did not “take”.
 After donating you will be retired from the registry for two years.
 At the end of this period you will automatically be re-activated in the registry system unless you notify your donor coordinator that you no longer wish to remain on the registry

-The ABMDR will cover all medical and hospital expenses related to the stem cell donation including incidental expenses associated with the donation such as travel to and from hospital.
-Accommodation if necessary will be paid directly by or reimbursed by your donor centre.
-All your “out of pocket” will be reimbursed.
+ABMDR will cover all medical and hospital expenses related to your donation.
+If necessary, incidental expenses associated with the donation such as travel to and from the collection centre and accommodation, will be paid directly by us.
+We will reimburse your “out of pocket” expenses.

 There are two ways you can donate: bone marrow or peripheral blood stem cells (PBSC).

 The patient’s doctor will base their preference on the kind of treatment that works better for the patient.
 The medical specialist looking after you will assess the donation method that is best for you.
 However, the final decision it is up to you.

 For more information about donation methods, go to: Donor Information